What Marriage Has Taught Me About Money

 Saving money and the environment: Where green and frugal meet

-This is a guest post for Earth Day from Beth H., who writes about saving time, money, and the environment at Smart Family Tips.
+This is an article for Earth Day from Beth H., who writes about saving time, money, and the environment at Smart Family Tips.

 Going "green" has a bit of a bad rap.
 As soon as marketers realized it was profitable to be green, suddenly all sorts of products flooded the marketplace with eco-friendly claims.
 It can be overwhelming.
 Is it really necessary to buy all this "stuff" to be green?
 Are these products really as green as they say they are?
 We're in a recession — I can't go into debt to save the planet!